-Breaking Barriers by Janaki Krishnan, is a compilation of stories of 11 successful women.
-Most of whom are well known names in India.
+Breaking Barriers by Janaki Krishnan is a compilation of stories of 11 successful women.
+Most of whom are well-known names in India.
 The author has documented the women well.
-Women, women in corporate world, women in entrepreneurial world and just about everywhere are a hot topic these days.
-I have been reading books, articles and blogposts on women in business / technology etc. So this book also falls into the same category.
+Women, women in the corporate world, women in the entrepreneurial world and just about everywhere are a hot topic these days.
+I have been reading books, articles and blog posts on women in business/technology etc. So this book also falls into the same category.
 Although I think the journeys of these women as documented are in no way different from men.
 If there are certain disadvantages of being a woman, there are as many advantages as well.

-There is nothing new I learnt about Zia Mody, Anu Aga, Renuka Ramnathan, Shaheen Mistry or Kiran Mazumdar.
+There is nothing new I learned about Zia Mody, Anu Aga, Renuka Ramanathan, Shaheen Mistry or Kiran Mazumdar.
 Their stories have been written so many times that an avid business reader would know them by heart.
-Jessie Paul is a new entrant into league of celebrated women in business.
-I follow her on twitter and Facebook & Twitter so was happy to learn about her background.
-Dr Suman Sahai and Vandana Luther stories were interesting, of women who pursue their passions and who knew what they want to do.
-I knew a bit about them, but reading their backgrounds and their journeys was interesting.
+Jessie Paul is a new entrant into a league of celebrated women in business.
+I follow her on Twitter and Facebook & Twitter so was happy to learn about her background.
+Dr. Suman Sahai and Vandana Luther stories were interesting, of women who pursue their passions and who knew what they want to do.
+I knew a bit about them, but reading their backgrounds and their journeys were interesting.